cboettig/labnotebook/_posts/2014-06-04-is-statistical-software-harmful.md

 Ben quotes prominent statisticians voicing fears that echo common concerns about self-driving cars:

-> Andrew Gelman attributes to Brad Efron the idea that “recommending that scientists use Bayes’ theorem is like giving the neighbourhood kids the key to your F-16″.
+> Andrew Gelman attributes to Brad Efron the idea that “recommending that scientists use Bayes' theorem is like giving the neighbourhood kids the key to your F-16″.

 I think it is particularly interesting and instructive that the quote Gelman attributes to Efron is about a mathematical theorem rather than about software (e.g. Bayes Theorem, not WinBUGS).
 Even relatively simple statistical concepts like $p$ values can cause plenty of confusion, statistical package or no. The concerns are not unique to software, so the solutions cannot come through limiting access to software.